n0Trader/TDI/README.md

 To install from Github you will need a [development environment](https://www.rstudio.com/ide/docs/packages/prerequisites).

-The packages comes with a sample environment profile (`.Renviron.sample`).
-The provided environment keys should be added to the project environment profile.
+The package comes with a sample environment profile (`.Renviron.sample`) with environment keys.
+These keys should be added to the project environment profile to store (personal) credentials for API access.

 ## Basic usage